JMante1/Coding-for-biologists/README.md

 Coding resources for biologists who are learning to code
 ## Python
  - It is good to have an idea of these basic things before diving in and then learning the rest on the fly (I like starting with codeacademy https://www.codecademy.com/learn/learn-python):
-   - Sets, lists, dictionaries, strings, numbers, if statements, for statements, print statements.
+   - Sets, lists, dictionaries, strings, numbers, if statements, for statements, print statements, functions.
 Additionally, you might want to know about pandas dataframes and numpy arrays.
+   - Classes are very powerful so good to understand too
  - Choosing an IDE for python: https://www.programiz.com/python-programming/ide (personally I use spyder as part of anaconda but am slowly switching to VSCode as it allows flexibility of coding language)
  - Know how to define a function (https://www.geeksforgeeks.org/functions-in-python/)
  - Useful packages: